aswathy1807/when-in-crisis/README.md

 # When in crisis...
 ## I usually call my mom.
-But somethimes even mom can't help.
+But sometimes even mom can't help.

 So i made this!